AdobeDocs/livefyre.en/help/implementation/c-app-customizations/c-use-css-to-style-featured-content.md

 ---
 description: Use available CSS Classes to style Featured content differently from other content in your App.
-seo-description: Use available CSS Classes to style Featured content differently from other content in your App.
-seo-title: Use CSS to Style Featured Content
-solution: Experience Manager
 title: Use CSS to Style Featured Content
-uuid: c4ab648c-d81f-41b9-9773-ef919649cc46
 exl-id: 6829c1b3-407c-45c1-9bed-c78ab8f5b985
 ---
 # Use CSS to Style Featured Content{#use-css-to-style-featured-content}